Skip to content

 Root Cause

-When we created a $file() object in the local namespace, it was being deleted before we could use it in subsequent calls.
+When we created a $file() object without understanding the execution model, it was being created in the wrong scope and deleted before we could use it in subsequent calls.

 Solution